Fanatic religious to aquatic training, why Balakot is the most lethal terror producing factory

 The intelligence note also said that there were programmes on aquatic training, which were undertaken by officials both current and former of the Pakistan military.
 This programme took place at the Kunhar river, the banks on which this camp is situated, the note also added.

 The camp, the intelligence notes could house 600 terrorists at any given time.
 It was a state of the art camp and over the years became the JeM primary training facility.
-Further it was also stated that the religious programme was an intense one.
+Further, it was also stated that the religious programme was an intense one.
 There were sessions that went on for hours in which the recruits were thoroughly brainwashed.
-Almost every terrorist was trained for a fidayeen or suicide attack, the intelligence also said.
+Almost every terrorist was trained for fidayeen or suicide attack, the intelligence also said.